ory/.github/profile/README.md

 Ory Cloud has easy to understand, simple examples, administrative user interfaces, hosted pages, e.g. for login or registration, support for custom domains, collaborative features for your colleagues, and much more!

-### :mega: Community gets Ory Cloud for Free! :mega:

-Ory community members get the Ory Cloud Start Up Plan **free for half a year**, with some convenient features, such as custom domains, and assigning your team members access.
-[Sign up with your GitHub account](https://console.ory.sh/registration?preferred_plan=start-up&utm_source=github&utm_medium=banner&utm_campaign=org-readme-first900) and use the coupon code **`FIRST900`** on the *"Start-Up Plan"* checkout page to claim a free project now!
-Make sure to be signed up to the [Ory Community Slack](https://slack.ory.sh) when using the code!

 ## Ory Software

 - [Ory Kratos](https://github.com/ory/kratos) is a fully customizable, API-only